CCurl/cccForth/README.md

 : dumpX ( a n-- ) over + for I c@ .c next ;
 ```

-## Building cccForth
+## Building c4
 ```
 - Windows:
   - I use Visual Studio 19, either the community or paid version.
-  - Open the cccForth.sln file.
+  - Open the c4.sln file.
   - Use the 'x86' configuration.
-  - It detects the _WIN32 #define and builds cccForth appropriately.
+  - It detects the _WIN32 #define and builds c4 appropriately.

 - Linux:
   - I use clang on Mint.
 GCC works as well.
-  - There is a makefile to build cccForth.
+  - There is a makefile to build c4.

 - Development Boards:
   - I use the Arduino IDE.